guiperry/agent-auditor/documentation/docsify/contribute/README.md

 The deployment process automatically:
 - Detects the current git tag or commit SHA
 - Updates the application version in Ansible configuration
-- Starts your EC2 instance if it's stopped (cost-saving feature)
 - Deploys the application with proper version tracking
 - Configures the environment with appropriate settings
-- Stops your EC2 instance after deployment (cost-saving feature)

 For detailed deployment instructions, AWS configuration, and voice configuration synchronization, see the [Deployment Configuration Guide](documentation/docsify/deployment/DEPLOYMENT_CONFIG.md).

-For information on the EC2 cost management features, see the [EC2 Cost Management Guide](documentation/docsify/deployment/EC2_COST_MANAGEMENT.md).

 ### Command Line Usage